Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 They're not a...

-can't leave the hotel without permission.
-She recently did actually get permission
+certainly can't leave the hotel without permission.
+She recently did actually get permission to leave the

-But more so the whole package is at least three.
+package is at least three.
+Well, probably even more.

 Yeah.